BrownSpaceEngineering/Arducam_Testing/README.md

 # bse-fsw-template
 A template project for BSE flight software projects.
 Built to work with Atmel START generated ASF4 projects, on the Atmel SAMD21J18A processor.

+Note: the Atmel START library in this repo is the bearbones minimal configuration; projects using this template should add required components and libraries.

 ## Building
 Run `make`.
 The produced binaries will end up in `build/`